LucianoMalagola/Montecarlo-Stocks/README.md

 **I am NOT a financial advisor.
 This project is for educational purposes only and should NOT be considered financial advice.
 Always do your own research before making investment decisions.**

 ## Functions
-- This tool downloads historical stock price data from Yahoo Finance based on user input for a specific company (e.g. TSLA) or currency exchange (e.g. USDEUR=X), even S&P 500 data (^GSPC).
+- This tool downloads historical stock price data from Yahoo Finance based on user input for a specific company (e.g. AAPL for Apple) or currency exchange (e.g. USDEUR=X for USD/EUR).
 - Analysis is evaluated over a selected range (in years or months).
 - The Monte Carlo simulation is used to predict future stock prices based on historical data.
 - The simulation results are visualized over a horizon of 7 days.